Quantum thermodynamics of de Sitter space: Thermalization in expanding Universe

 \subsection{Infrared instability}

 \la{sec:IR}

 The results of \Sec{sec:dS-bath} were derived assuming $h =$ const.
 As long as the space-time geometry remains homogenous and isotropic, and if the change in $h$ is very slow compared to the Planck-time scale that controls the gravitational microphysics, we may use \Eq{eq:sigma} as an adiabatic relation between $h(t)$ and the heat bath's contribution $\rho_{\rm dS} (t)$ to the energy density of the early Universe.
 By including terms corresponding to this contribution in the Friedmann Eqs.\ \eqref{eq:1Fried} and \eqref{eq:2Fried}, we can take into account the back-reaction of the heat bath on the space-time.
-This is done in the accompanying letter \cite{relax}.
+This is done in detail in the accompanying letter \cite{relax}.

 The bath with energy density $\rho_{\rm dS}$ can be considered as a cosmological fluid whose pressure $p_{\rm dS}$ obeys the equation of state $w_{\rm dS} = p_{\rm dS} / \rho_{\rm dS} = -1$.
-The bath must obey this equation of state because the energy density of \Eq{eq:SB} is not diluted by the expansion of the Universe, as per \Eq{eq:conserve} (the increasing amount of energy in this fluid as the Universe expands is compensated by the negative energy of gravity).
+The bath must obey this equation of state because the energy density of \Eq{eq:SB} is not diluted by the Universe's expansion, as per \Eq{eq:conserve} (the increasing amount of energy in this fluid as the Universe expands is compensated by the negative energy of gravity).
 We may therefore write the total energy density of the Universe as \be \rho = \rho_{\rm dS} + \rho_r = \sigma h^4 + \rho_r \la{eq:rhos} \ee and the total pressure as \be p = p_{\rm dS} + p_r = - \sigma h^4 + w_r \rho_r . \la{eq:ps} \ee By combining Eqs.\ \eqref{eq:rhos} and \eqref{eq:ps} with the Friedmann equations, we show in \cite{relax} that ---much like in a superheated liquid--- a perturbation may trigger a spontaneous boiling, which in the cosmological case corresponds to the production of radiation with equation of state $w_r = p_r / \rho_r = 1/3$.
 This boiling relaxes the temperature, so that $h \to 0$.
-This leads us to conclude that dS space is, as previous of authors have argued on a variety of grounds, unstable in the IR.
-This picture gives us the main features of inflation without invoking any inflaton potential function, or even a coherent inflaton field.
+This leads us to conclude that dS space is, as previous authors have argued on a variety of grounds, unstable in the IR.
+This picture gives us the main features of inflation without invoking any inflaton potential function, or even a coherent inflaton field.\footnote{In \cite{relax} we find that such inflation will naturally occur at the Planck scale (i.e., \hbox{$T_{\rm dS} \sim M_{\rm Pl}$}).
+In that case the thermodynamic treatment is well justified, because there is a very large separation of scales between the energy density of the dS vacuum and the local dynamics of any Standard Model probe.}

 In the case of boiling water, the microscopic details are complicated, but the process can be understood macroscopically with the aid of the laws of thermodynamics.
 A microscopic description of inflation would require a better understanding of quantum gravity than what is currently available, but the methods of quantum thermodynamics, combined with the classical Friedman equations for the macroscopic space-time, allow us to describe such an irreversible relaxation in broad strokes.
 On the question of the size of the initial perturbation that triggers the relaxation, \cite{relax} invokes another analogy to a phase transition: the phenomenon of Dicke superradiance in quantum optics \cite{Dicke, Gross-Haroche}.